jrpool/rallytree/README.md

 };
 ```

 The `caseData` object can have any user-story names as property keys.
-For each such key, you may specify 1 or more test-case names.
-If any user story has a name identical to the specified user-story name and is eligible for test-case creation (i.e. has no child user stories), RallyTree will create test cases with the specified test-case names for that user story.
-For any eligible user story whose name is **not** in `caseData`, RallyTree will create only 1 test case, and it will have the same name as the user story.
+For each such key, you may specify 0 or more test-case names.
+If any user story has a name identical to the specified user-story name and is eligible for test-case creation (i.e. has no child user stories), RallyTree will create test cases with the specified test-case names (if any) for that user story.
+For any eligible user story whose name is **not** in `caseData`, RallyTree will create 1 test case, and it will have the same name as the user story.

 # Architecture